microsoft/bedrock/cluster/README.md

 # Cluster Deployment

-Bedrock automates cluster deployments with [Terraform](https://www.terraform.io).

-Azure is currently the only provider supported, but we would welcome pull requests for other clouds.
+Azure is currently the only cloud supported, but we would welcome pull requests for other providers.

 ## Setup

-Bedrock's cluster creation automation requires `kubectl` for interacting with Kubernetes clusters, and `Terraform` for infrastructure automation.
-If you haven't already, install them:
+Bedrock automates cluster deployments and other related infrastructure with [Terraform](https://www.terraform.io).
+If you haven't already, install it:

 - [terraform](https://www.terraform.io/intro/getting-started/install.html)

+Bedrock also uses `kubectl` for interacting with Kubernetes clusters:

 - [kubectl](https://kubernetes.io/docs/tasks/tools/install-kubectl/)

-For Azure based clusters, you also need to have the `az` command line tool:
+For Azure based clusters, you also need the `az` command line tool:

 - [az cli](https://docs.microsoft.com/en-us/cli/azure/install-azure-cli?view=azure-cli-latest)

 ## Creating a new Cluster Environment

-In bedrock, each cluster is defined in an environment that captures its configuration.
-To create a new cluster environment, one typically copies an existing cluster environment to use as a template for your deployment.
-For example, for an AKS cluster:
+In bedrock, each physical cluster that you deploy is as an environment that captures its configuration.

+The typical way to create a new environment is to copy an existing one.
+For example, for an AKS cluster, copy our generic environment to a new subdirectory with the name of your cluster:

 ```bash
 $ cp -r environments/azure/aks-flux environments/azure/my-cluster
 ```

-The next step is to edit `environments/azure/my-cluster/cluster.tfvars` (or whatever name you chose for your cluster) and update the following variables (for a full list of customizable variables see `inputs.tf`):
+Next, edit `environments/azure/my-cluster/cluster.tfvars` (adjusting this for what you named your cluster) and update the following variables (for a full list of customizable variables see `inputs.tf`):

 - `resource_group_name` - Name of the resource group for the cluster
 - `cluster_name` - Name of the cluster itself
 - `dns_prefix`: Base DNS name for accessing the cluster from the internet
 - `service_principal_id`, `service_principal_secret`: The id and secret of the service principal used to deploy the AKS cluster.
-This is generated using the Azure CLI (see [Creating Service Principal](#creating-service-principal) for generation details).
+This is generated using the Azure CLI (see [Creating Service Principal](#creating-service-principal) for generation instructions).
-- `ssh_public_key`: Contents of the public key which is used to access virtual machines within the cluster
+- `ssh_public_key`: Contents of a public key authorized to access virtual machines within the cluster.
-- `gitops_ssh_key`: Path to the *private key file* that was configured to work with the Gitops repository
+- `gitops_ssh_key`: Path to the *private key file* that was configured to work with the Gitops repository.
 - `gitops_url`: The git repo to use as the repository of truth in ssh format (eg. `git@github.com:timfpark/fabrikate-cloud-native-materialized.git`).
 This repo must have a deployment key configured to accept changes from `gitops_ssh_key` (see [Configuring Gitops Repository for Flux](#setting-up-gitops-repository-for-flux) for more details).

 In the configuration above, `service_principal_id` should be set to `appId` and `service_principal_secret` set to `password`.